akunzai/windows-secure-auditor/README.md

 .\SecureAuditor.ps1
 ```

-> The corresponding configuration of `SecureAuditor.local.ini` can be overridden by creating `SecureAuditor.local.ini` in the project directory
+> The corresponding configuration of `SecureAuditor.ini` can be overridden by creating `SecureAuditor.local.ini` in the project directory

 Sample output